Kayli/logspub/philosophy/philosophy.md

   - absence of expected evidence
   - presence of conflicting evidence

   - blind faith demands that we disregard
     - absence of expected evidence
     - presence of conflicting evidence

-- robert oppenheimer quote
+  - robert oppenheimer (physicist) quote
     - 'we know that the only way to avoid error is to detect it and the only way to detect it is to be free to inquire'

 ## relativism, antirealism